Satharus/asciitable/README.md

 ## Why?

 I got bored of going to [asciitable.com](http://www.asciitable.com/) everytime I needed to look at a couple of ASCII characters.
+I lso had no idea that you can run `man ascii` on GNU systems and get an ascii table.

 ## How to Run